 Many of us feel pressured by what we see on our screens.
 Often we see on social media only the positive and edited versions of other people’s lives.
 Chances are, there are things going on in the background that are not being shared.
 It’s hard when we feel like we’re being bombarded with the perfect pictures and are comparing their storybook lives to our own.
 No one is telling us to feel this way, but it can be hard to remember that we’re only seeing highly edited snippets of people’s lives.
 If you find this is something or someone whose posts trigger you, take some steps to not surround yourselves with reminders you feel point out you’re not meeting those expectations.
 This will allow you to focus on yourself instead.

 Often we feel that there is a lot of judgement, particularly judgement of ourselves.
-We have a crazy standard we hold ourselves to that are not realistic and we constantly feel disappointed, frustrated, shameful, or angry that we aren’t meeting these goals.
-But we are the ones setting the goals.
-If we became more honest, speaking up more, you would realize that everyone is struggling the same way.
-And if the person isn’t struggling, more than likely they already went through this journey and figured out what their priorities are, and how to lessen the load of what they don’t enjoy doing.
+We have crazy standards that we hold ourselves to that are not realistic, leading us to feel disappointed, frustrated, shameful, or angry that we aren’t meeting these goals.
+But it’s important to remember that we are the ones setting the goals.
+If we became more honest and expressed vulnerability by speaking up more, we would realize that everyone is struggling the same way.
+If they aren’t, more than likely they’ve already been through this journey and figured out what their priorities are, and how to lessen the load of to do.